Oloyede-Michael/MentraAI/README.md

 - **Configurable Behavior:** Users can tune empathy level, response style, and emotion sensitivity.
 - **Supports Multimodal Inputs:** Can process text, and (in advanced configs) voice and visual content.
 - **Document Ingestion:** Supports ingestion of various document types for resource enrichment.
+- **Visual Diagnostics:** Users can upload images for preliminary analysis of visible ailments.

+---

 ## Directory Structure